iamlasvegasmark/iamlasvegasmark.github.io/index.md

+---
+title: ""
+---

-# Welcome 👋
+Welcome 👋

 My name is Mark.
-I'm a veteran, a follower of Christ, and I call Las Vegas home.
+I’m a veteran, a follower of Christ, and I call Las Vegas home.

 This is my personal site where I share:
 - Bible studies